hashicorp/terraform-provider-aws/website/docs/r/lex_bot.html.markdown

 * `name`

-	The name of the bot that you want to create a new version of.
-The name is case sensitive.
+	The name of the bot that you want to create, case sensitive.

     * Type: string
     * Min: 2